 Why is Pediatric Medicine Different?

 Ask any pediatrician, and they will tell you that young people are not just small adults.
-Children have unique developmental patterns, and their brains work differently from those of adults.
-To fully meet children where they are and coach them appropriately, it is important to work with a medical provider who has a deep understanding and familiarity with the childhood growth process.
+Children have unique developmental patterns, and their brains work differently from adults.
+To fully meet children and coach them appropriately, working with a medical provider who has a deep understanding and familiarity with the childhood growth process is essential.

 Types of Pediatric Providers

 Several health specialists, including: can provide pediatric medical care

 - A medical physician who has the title of MD or DO